Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 When we compare the performance of attack on real traffic against synthetic traffic (Table \ref{tab:attack_evaluation}), attack on real traffic shows better performance.
 This is primarily for two reasons. (a) The synthetic traffic generation is totally random.
 More precisely, the interval between two packets is random and the next destination of a specific source is random.
 This level of randomness is not found in real traffic making flow correlation in real traffic relatively easy. (b) In synthetic traffic all 64 nodes talk with each other making higher buffering delays eventually making flow correlation harder.
-However, buffering delays has minor impact compared to randomness.

-The second technique use dataset of a single $p$ value and single benchmark pair.
+However, buffering delays have a minor impact compared to randomness.
+The second technique uses dataset of a single $p$ value and single benchmark pair.
 Table~\ref{tab:attack_evaluation_real_bench} summarizes the results for the second technique when $p=85$ across five benchmark pairs.
-All benchmarks shows good metric values, but we can see slight reduction of accuracy and average recall in 3rd and 4th rows.
+All benchmarks display strong metrics, though accuracy and recall slightly decrease in the 3rd and 4th rows.
 Both benchmark pairs have \textit{barnes} benchmark, which has lowest bytes per instruction in all benchmarks \cite{woo1995splash}.
 This results in sparse inter-flit array, eventually making it relatively harder to do flow correlation.

+Misclassifications can have significant implications, and it is important to consider them from the perspective of an attacker.
+Misclassifications can be divided into two types: false positives and false negatives.
+False positives occur when uncorrelated traffic is incorrectly identified as correlated.
+In this scenario, an adversary would wastefully allocate resources to act upon these false leads to launch further attacks, ultimately yielding no actual threat.
+While pursuing false leads might seem inefficient, adversaries usually have sufficient resources and can inflict significant damage when they correctly identify correlated nodes.
+This potential for harm outweighs the minor setbacks caused by occasional false positives.
+On the other hand, false negatives represent a critical error from the attackers standpoint.
+This type of error occurs when actual correlated communicating pair go undetected.
+Missing such opportunities can be detrimental to the adversary’s objectives, particularly if the goal is to cause maximum disruption.